 In 1988, Congressman Butterfield was elected as Resident Superior Court judge.
 In this role, he presided over civil and criminal court in 46 counties of North Carolina.
 For two years, he served on the North Carolina Supreme Court by appointment of the governor.
 Butterfield retired from the judiciary after 15 years of service and successfully ran for Congress.
 He was elected to serve the First District of North Carolina in the U.S. House of Representatives in a special election on July 20, 2004, where he continues to serve today.

 In Congress, Butterfield is a champion of affordable health care, education, investments in rural communities, veterans, renewable energies, and federal programs that support low-income and middle-class Americans.

-Butterfield serves in the Democratic leadership as Chief Deputy Whip and is the immediate past Chair of the Congressional Black Caucus.
-He sits on the influential Committee on Energy & Commerce as the 4th most senior Democrat on the Health Subcommittee.
+Butterfield serves in the Democratic leadership as Senior Chief Deputy Whip and is a past Chair of the Congressional Black Caucus (114th Congress).
+He sits on the influential Committee on Energy & Commerce where he serves as the Vice Chair of the Subcommittee on Health.
 In addition, he serves as a member of the Subcommittees of Communications and Technology and Energy.
 Since the 116th Congress, Congressman Butterfield sits on the Committee on House Administration, and as of the 117th Congress, he was appointed to serve as Chair of the Subcommittee on Elections.

 Congressman Butterfield is a life-long member of Jackson Chapel First Missionary Baptist Church.
 He is a veteran of the U.S. Army and a proud husband, father and grandfather.